Kayode Oladele: Legal and political career

 He later served as a member of the Pre-Convention Management and Rappurteur Committee at the Special Convention for the Presidential Primary of the All Progressives Congress (APC) in June 2022.

 In October 2022, he was appointed as the Southwest Secretary, Directorate of Grassroots Engagement and Orientation of Tinubu/Shetima APC Presidential Campaign Council (PCC) where he also doubles as Ogun State Coordinator of the Directorate.
 On December 4, 2022, the Governor of Ogun state, Dapo Abiodun also appointed him into his Governorship Campaign Council as Adviser to the public communication Committee.

+On September 12, 2026, he was appointed Chairman of the Campaign Planning Committee for the 2027 All Progressive Congress (APC) Ogun State Presidential and Gubernatorial Campaign Council.